stellio-hub/stellio-docs/docs/admin/misc_configuration_tips.md

 ## Increase the max allowed size for headers

-If sending HTTP requests with headers having a large size, you may have to increate the max allowed size (which is by default set to 8KB).
+If sending HTTP requests with headers having a large size, you may have to increase the max allowed size (which is by default set to 8KB).

 It may be done by configuring the `server.max-http-request-header-size` property.
 It has to be done both in api-gateway and in search-service (because both are running an HTTP server).